bajjer/giftstr/README.md

 In the case of transfer-06 and transfer-07, Bob may perform an undetected double spend, which goes undetected by Alice and other users.
 This can lead to Bob obtaining funds from users other than Charlie.

 **TODO:** Are there precautions that can be taken?
 Can there be a pre-arranged agreement on the relays to use?
 Would the relays be a federation?
 Can the federation be replaced in case relays are down?
 Is there a better mechanism to initiate transfers?
+Can a (nostr 2.0)[https://medium.com/@colbyserpa/nostr-2-0-layer-2-off-chain-data-storage-b7d299078c60] type merkle tree scheme help reduce the risk of fraud/double spend?

 #### Assignment